8.4 Area Computations: Coordinate and Field Methods

 Test Your Knowledge

-What is a key requirement for using the coordinate shoelace area method?
+What is a fundamental requirement for the coordinate (shoelace) area method to give a correct result?

 A